 St. Nikolai, Lutheran church in Harvestehude, Germany

-The parish made a bold decision in 1956 to build the new church at Klosterstern instead of reconstructing it at its original location.
+In 1956, the parish made a bold choice to build the new church at Klosterstern rather than at its original location.
+This decision created a new church square that reshaped the character of the neighborhood.

 Location: Eimsbüttel